 An example of a keep out buoy.

-There are many places along City’s waterfront you can paddle such as the Toronto Island Park, Cherry Beach and the Humber River.
+There are many places along City’s waterfront where you can paddle, such as Toronto Island Park, Cherry Beach and the Humber River.

-All paddle craft users need to be aware of restricted zones in which you are not allowed to paddle.
+Paddle craft users must be aware of restricted zones in which you are not allowed to paddle.
 These areas are typically marked by keep out buoys.
 These buoys are white with two horizontal orange bands and an orange cross inside an orange diamond on two opposite sides.

 Areas where paddling is prohibited in Toronto include: